Litters, bred for service temperament and traits, expected in May and June

 Then at 29 Jessica had a life-changing event occur.
 She had an autonomic nervous system disorder surface suddenly.
 This health challenge limits the physical activities she is capable of doing and limiting what activities we can do together as a family.

 As for my son, he now shares a great love for Scottish Collies too.
 While he states he was never tempted by any of our previous litters, or any dog for that matter, he did find one single puppy that he felt he couldn't live without.
-Known, now Chaffee, from our Affirmation Litter in 2024, is now his best friend and he can't imagine life without him!
+Known, now Chaffee, from our Affirmation Litter in 2024, is the dog he decided he couldn't like without.
+Chaffee is now his best friend and he can't imagine life without him!

 Fall of 2024 a decision was made to turn my long-time love of flowers and gardening into something more.
 Into something I could share with other flower lovers.
-Our Cut Flower Garden opened Spring of 2025.
+Our fresh cut flowers are available during the growing seasons.
+Typically running from March through October.

 We look forward to meeting you!